course-dprep/ratings_series_imdb/README.md

 ## Research Question

-How does the length of a TV show affect the average rating of a TV show episodes?
+What is the effect of the length of a TV show on the average rating of the TV show episodes?

 ## Research Method